junmo7273/Y-S/README.md

 - **Training Set**: ~11,209 bounding boxes.
 - **Validation Set**: ~2,899 bounding boxes.

-Some images have segmentation labels, but only bounding boxes are used here.
-If you want to adapt segmentation tasks, you’ll need to align the data appropriately.

 **Download the dataset** and place it in the `dataset/` folder (or update the `data.yaml` file to point to where you store the data).

 ---